merely-useful/r-rse/appendices/assignments.md

 - Has a passing R CMD check on the Continuous Integration service (in this case GitHub Actions).

+TODO: Add some optional things to add to the package, for those keen on doing it.

-> For an instructor led course, your instructor will decide the exact details of what is required to complete this assignment and what topic or problems the package should focus on.
+For an instructor led course, your instructor will decide the exact details of what is required to complete this assignment and what topic or problems the package should focus on.

-For the *self-directed learner* who are doing this course on their own, the assignment is to create a package that creates some custom summaries of the climate, either local, regional, national, or global.
+> For the *self-directed learner* who are doing this course on their own, the assignment is to create a package that creates some custom summaries of the climate, either local, regional, national, or global.
 These summaries could include minimum and maximum historical